David Eby: Cost of living

-Two years away from a statutory election, Eby inherited a government facing critical issues including housing affordability, inflation, health care concerns, public safety, and natural resource debates.
+Two years away from a statutory election, Eby inherited a government facing critical issues, including housing affordability, inflation, health care concerns, public safety, and natural resource debates.
 His government's first budget included $6.4 billion over three years for health care, a $400 income-tested tax credit for renters, and increased income assistance, disability assistance, and family benefit payments.

 Upon the swearing-in of his cabinet, Eby established a standalone housing ministry, appointing Ravi Kahlon as housing minister.
 In April 2023, Eby and Kahlon announced a new provincial housing plan, including province-wide zoning changes to permit multi-family homes, thousands of new student housing and social housing units, 10,000 transit-oriented homes, and a tax on house flipping.

 In August 2023, Eby wrote to the Bank of Canada requesting a freeze on interest rate increases, which were contributing to high mortgage payments in British Columbia.

 In September 2023, Eby's government announced that the province's maximum permitted rent increase for 2024 would be 3.5%, above the previous 2% but below Canada's inflation rate.

 Economy

 In May 2023, as the province's long-critical forestry sector faced curtailments and closures of sawmills, Eby announced a new focus on value-added lumber products, citing the inability to continue relying on high-volume raw log exports as the provinces has in the past.
 Under the StrongerBC post-secondary education initiative, 1,800 forestry workers will be provided job training to help shift toward value-added products like mass timber.

 In June 2023, Eby led a trade mission to Japan, South Korea, and Singapore with the aim of reducing the risk of British Columbia's reliance on China as its second-largest national trading partner.

+In 2025, he signed agreements with other provinces and territories to reduce interprovincial trade barriers in the midst of the United States trade war with Canada.
+In January 2026, he visited India in a trade mission, seeking more investment into British Columbia.

+The government's 2026 provincial budget forecasted a record deficit of over $13 billion and implemented public sector job cuts over three years.
+Following the budget release in February 2026, independent ratings agencies S&P & Moody's downgraded B.C.'s credit rating, marking the fifth credit downgrade in four years.
+Interim B.C.
+Conservative leader Trevor Halford was stated as saying this downgrade "puts provincial finances at risk, because of the growing interest costs."